apxydev/apxy-ios/README.md

 # Apxy iOS

 `Apxy iOS` captures `URLSession` traffic from your app.
-You can inspect requests directly inside the app with `ApxyUI`, or send them to [APXY](https://github.com/apxydev/apxy) on desktop.
+You can inspect requests directly inside the app with `ApxyUI`, or send captured sessions and traffic logs to [APXY](https://github.com/apxydev/apxy) for inspection in the Web UI and CLI.

 ## Installation